If The Future Is The Metaverse, Why Are We So Obsessed With Nostalgic Beauty?

 ”

 Having more inclusive options and accessibility so everyone can participate is a great thing.
-But sometimes when I open my overloaded medicine cabinet — which is currently bowing under the weight of dozens of cleansers, sunscreens, moisturizers, and serums — or when I have to forcefully slam my overstuffed makeup organizer closed, I find myself wishing for simpler times.
+But sometimes when I open my overloaded medicine cabinet — which is currently bowing under the weight of dozens of cleansers, sunscreens, moisturisers, and serums — or when I have to forcefully slam my overstuffed makeup organiser closed, I find myself wishing for simpler times.

 Advertisement